 - support for farmers and catchment groups.

-Information sheets explaining the details of the full Essential Freshwater package of regulations are on the Ministry for the Environment website.
-Below are links to the fact sheets most relevant for farmers and growers:
+Fact sheets explaining the details of the full Essential Freshwater package of regulations are on the Ministry for the Environment website.

 How the package was developed

 A multi-agency water taskforce worked with the Ministry for the Environment on developing the package, with 4 specialist groups also advising.
 During consultation in 2019, the Ministry for the Environment received 17,500 submissions.
 Specialist expert agencies were also asked to analyse the economic, scientific, and social impacts of the package.

 Freshwater policy advice briefings and related information

 The following documents are the policy advice briefings provided on the Essential Freshwater package to the Minister of Agriculture between 27 June 2019 and 22 May 2020.

 This covers the period between when the package was publicly consulted on and when the final decisions were announced on 28 May 2020.